open-forest-observatory/ofo-argo/docs/usage/cluster-access-and-resizing.md

 openstack coe nodegroup create ofocluster2 gpu-group --min-nodes 1 --max-nodes 8 --flavor g3.xl
 ```

+!!! note "GPU Node Tainting"
+    GPU nodes are automatically tainted to prevent non-GPU workloads from using them.
+Workflow
+    templates that need GPU access must include a toleration.
+See [GPU node scheduling](argo-usage.md#gpu-node-scheduling) for details.

 ### Check if the autoscaler is planning any upsizing or downsizing

 ```bash